 Time Capsules on Private Lands

 It’s usually the first objection people can think of.
-So, private land options for Geocapsuling Adventures are usually overlooked.
-Land Managers of private properties may be your business colleagues, friends or relatives.
+So, private land options for Wilderness Time Capsule Adventures are often overlooked.
+But Land Managers of private properties may be your business colleagues, friends or relatives.
 They can also be ranchers, farmers or foundations that manage millions of acres of private land for investment and preservation.
 And if it’s legal, it’s legal.

 It’s hard for people to come up with a credible objection to the concept, apart from “littering” which is a stretch of lexicon.